In an age of information overload, being an expert is passé. To sell more books you must learn how to curate content and filter information.

 - Learn how to write a book with free book writing classes

-- Free creative writing software & online writing tools
+- Free book writing software & online writing tools

 - 12 fast writing tips: Learn how to write fast & write well